 During your weigh-in, anglers will be sorted by their weights to determine their place in the Tournament.

 Ties in weight are handled as follows:

 - Who has weighed the most fish

 If a tie is still present after these criteria, the anglers will remain tied for their place in the tournament.

-The Weighfish App can automatically calculate points for each Tournament if desired.
-If this is not enabled, the Tournament Director can manually enter points for each Entry.
+The Weighfish TD App can automatically calculate points for each Tournament.
+If this option is not enabled, the Tournament Director can manually enter points for each Entry.
 If it is enabled, the following information must be provided:

 - Max Points Awarded: This is the number of points awarded to the first place finisher in the Tournament.